kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 ### Example

-Given the following requirement:
+Given the following requirements:

-- We want to ensure all users are referenced in a central, corporate repository.
-(No local users anymore)
+- We want to ensure all users are referenced in a central, corporate repository (no local users)
-- We still want to be able to enrich users with local attributes (Groups binding, claims, ...)
+- We still want to enrich users with local attributes (group bindings, claims, ...)
-- We want to identify all groups which where issued from LDAP.
+- We want to identify all groups issued from LDAP

-So:
+Therefore:

-- First point means must prevent local user authentication.
+- The first requirement means we must prevent local user authentication
-- Second point means we still need a `ucrd` K8S CR database to be effective.
+- The second requirement means we still need a `ucrd` Kubernetes CR database to be active
-- Third point will be solved by adding a prefix to the groups provided through LDAP.
+- The third requirement will be solved by adding a prefix to groups provided through LDAP

 This can be achieved by modifying the `merger` configuration in the Helm values file: